Collagen: Does It Actually Work?

 What Is Collagen?

 Collagen is the most abundant protein in your body.
-It’s the main building block in your skin, bones, cartilage, tendons, and gut lining.
-Think of it as the glue that holds your body together.
-Your body makes it naturally, but production starts dropping in your mid-20s and falls faster after 40.
+It’s in your skin, bones, cartilage, tendons, and gut lining.
+Your body makes it naturally, but production drops as you age.

-Collagen supplements have been around since the 1980s, but they exploded in popularity over the last decade.
-They come in a few forms.
-Hydrolyzed collagen peptides (Types I and III) are the most common.
-They dissolve in liquids and absorb easily.
-UC-II (undenatured type II collagen) is a newer option that works through your immune system at much lower doses.
+Collagen supplements come in a few forms.
+Hydrolyzed collagen peptides (Types I and III) are the most popular.
+They dissolve in liquids and your body absorbs them easily.
+UC-II (undenatured type II collagen) is a different approach.
+It works through your immune system at much lower doses.

 The Evidence, Claim by Claim

-The sections below break down each claim with real numbers from published meta-analyses and RCTs.
+The sections below break down each claim with real numbers from published meta-analyses.
 Every effect size, confidence interval, and study count comes from peer-reviewed research.

 But then Myung (2025) in the American Journal of Medicine took a closer look.
-They ran a similar analysis with stricter methods.
+They ran the same kind of analysis with 23 RCTs and 1,474 people.
 When they removed industry-funded studies, the benefit vanished.
 When they restricted to high-quality studies only, the benefit vanished again.

-This doesn’t mean collagen definitely doesn’t help your skin.
+This doesn’t mean collagen definitely doesn’t help skin.
 It means we can’t trust the current evidence because too much of it comes from companies with something to sell.
+That’s a B grade at best.

 Joint health is where collagen shines.
 Liang et al. (2024) published in Osteoarthritis and Cartilage with 35 RCTs and 3,165 participants.
 That’s a lot of data.